Atanas-S-Nikolov/devteambg-notes-frontend/README.md

 3. Install dependencies:

     ```bash
-    npm install # or equivalent in your package manger
+    npm install # or equivalent in your package manager
     ```

 4. Run in development:

     ```bash
-    npm run dev # or equivalent in your package manger
+    npm run dev # or equivalent in your package manager
     ```

 The app should be opened in the browser.
 If not open [http://localhost:5173](http://localhost:5173)